Home > The Interview > Amina Mohammed, UN Deputy Secretary-General: Peace as a word is losing its value

 More Episodes

-Thank you to the This Cultural Life team for their help in making this programme.
+Thank you to the Focus on Africa team for its help in making this programme.
 The Interview brings you conversations with people shaping our world, from all over the world.
-The best interviews from the BBC, including episodes with Mexican actor Diego Calva, tennis champion Martina Navratilova, and global music icon Stevie Wonder.
+The best interviews from the BBC, including episodes with Sierra Leone’s first lady Fatima Bio, former Sudanese leader Aisha Musa, and SungAh Lee from the International Organisation for Migration.
 You can listen on the BBC World Service on Mondays, Wednesdays and Fridays at 0800 GMT.
 Or you can listen to The Interview as a podcast, out three times a week on BBC Sounds or wherever you get your podcasts.

 Get in touch with us on email [email protected] and use the hashtag #TheInterviewBBC on social media.

-Thank you to the 13 Minutes team for their help in making this programme.
+Their new book, The Future Is Peace, chronicles their eight day drive across Israel and Palestine.
+They talk about loss, forgiveness, and why they remain hopeful despite the devastation of war.
 The Interview brings you conversations with people shaping our world, from all over the world.
-The best interviews from the BBC, including episodes with Oscar-winning director Guillermo del Toro, former Australian Prime Minister Julia Gillard, and Ugandan human rights lawyer Nicholas Opiyo.
 You can listen on the BBC World Service on Mondays, Wednesdays and Fridays at 0800 GMT.
 Or you can listen to The Interview as a podcast, out three times a week on BBC Sounds or wherever you get your podcasts.

 Get in touch with us on email [email protected] and use the hashtag #TheInterviewBBC on social media.

-Nigeria is Africa’s most populous country and one of its largest economies, but it faces pressing challenges.
-From tackling brain drain and creating opportunities for a young and fast-growing population, to managing its role as a major oil producer in an uncertain global economy.
 The Interview brings you conversations with people shaping our world, from all over the world.
-The best interviews from the BBC, including episodes with Ukraine’s president Volodymyr Zelensky, and Antonio Guterres, Secretary General of the UN.
+The best interviews from the BBC, including episodes with the World Health Organisation’s Hanan Balkhy; former US Ambassador to the UN, Samanthan Power; and humanitarian chef José Andrés.
 You can listen on the BBC World Service on Mondays, Wednesdays and Fridays at 0800 GMT.
 Or you can listen to The Interview as a podcast, out three times a week on BBC Sounds or wherever you get your podcasts.

 Get in touch with us on email [email protected] and use the hashtag #TheInterviewBBC on social media.